comp354-group-i-j/fitnesstracking/README.md

 ## Instructions

+### Option 1: Android Studio (Build and run on emulator)
 To build and run the project, simply import the project directory as an existing project in Android Studio.
 From there, it will be possible to build and run the application.

+### Option 2: Install directly on Android device using APK file
+Transfer the file "fitnessTracking.apk" onto your device.
+Access the file through your device's file directory.
+You may be prompted during installation to enable "install unkown apps" or similar.
+Alternatively, you may have to enable developer mode on your device.

 ## Credentials